 NOTE: Policies that limit or block the use of SIP extensions should be applied with care, since their application tends to disable SIP's native extension negotiation mechanism, and therefore inhibit the deployment of new services.

-When sending a dialog-initiating request to a peer Carrier network, SIP entities involved in session peering MUST identify all supported SIP methods in the Allow header field.
+When sending a dialog-initiating request to a peer Carrier network, SIP entities involved in session peering SHOULD identify all supported SIP methods in the Allow header field.
+In the absence of an ALLOW header, the recipient of such a message from a network claiming compliance with this profile may assume support of those methods listed as mandatory in section 7.2.

 Public User Identities

 Users are identified at the peering interface by their Public User Identity.
-A SIP entity involved in session peering MUST encode Public User Identities as a SIP URI of the telephone-subscriber syntax form of a Tel URI as indicated by the "user=phone" parameter (see [RFC 3261] section 19.1.6), where the user part of the SIP URI contains a global telephone number as defined in [RFC 3966].
+A SIP entity involved in session peering MUST encode Public User Identities in a SIP URI utilizing the telephone-subscriber syntax as indicated by the "user=phone" parameter (see [RFC 3261] section 19.1.6), where the user part of the SIP URI contains a global telephone number as defined in [RFC 3966].

 Example: